YomZsamora/django-o-auth/README.md

 # Simple OAuth Django App

 A quick and simple OAuth2 implementation for Django applications, designed to provide robust authentication and authorization mechanisms.
-This project integrates OAuth2 authentication using Django OAuth Toolkit.

 ## Description